Wilson Line and Disorder Invariants of Topological One-Dimensional Multiband Models: Introduction

 \section{Introduction}

 Topological invariants are quantized properties of gapped Hamiltonians that remain invariant under continuous deformations.
 They predict the presence of symmetry-protected edge states through the bulk-boundary correspondence principle \cite{jackiw1976solitons,ryu2002topological}.
 Well-known topological invariants, such as the winding number, Chern number, Zak phase, and polarization, characterize bulk properties and are specific to the symmetries and dimensionality of the system \cite{grossmann2016index}.
 Depending on the model, the class of invariant used follows from the 10-fold classification \cite{schnyder2008classification}.
 For the SSH model, the most famous of 1D topological insulators, a $\mathbb{Z}$ and $\mathbb{Z}_2$ invariant can be used to describe it's topology.
 The winding number ($\mathbb{Z}$) directly counts zero-energy chiral symmetry-protected edge states.
 The Zak phase, closely related to polarization ($\mathbb{Z}_2$), provides an alternative approach via the Wilson loop \cite{benalcazar2017quantized}.
-However, these invariants have limitations.
-The winding number relies critically on chiral symmetry and can only count edge states pinned at zero energy, while the polarization, being a defined modulus a unit cell, cannot distinguish complex topological phases beyond $0$ and $1$ \cite{obana2019topological,kim2020topological,ma2022electronic}.
+However, these invariants, have limitations; the winding number relies critically on chiral symmetry and can only count edge states pinned at zero energy, while the polarization, being a defined modulus a unit cell, cannot distinguish complex topological phases beyond $0$ and $1$ \cite{obana2019topological,kim2020topological,ma2022electronic}.
 To address these issues, we introduce a method that generalizes the Zak phase by unwrapping the Wilson line spectrum across the Brillouin zone (BZ).
 Unlike the Wilson loop, which is a closed path over the BZ, the Wilson line is an open-path object whose accumulated phase evolution encodes finer topological structure.
 By tracking the continuous phase, after unwrapping $2\pi$ discontinuities, we define a robust $\mathbb{Z}$ integer-valued topological invariant $\gamma$ applicable even when traditional invariants fail.
-This method is particularly useful for the multiband SSH$_4$ model defined in section III, which lacks inversion symmetry and features edge states at non-zero energy, as it captures edge states overlooked by the winding number and polarization \cite{bid2022topological,marques2020analytical,eliashvili2017edge,anastasiadis2022bulk}.
-In recent years, experimental studies have significantly enhanced our understanding of SSH models across multiple dimensions, with several studies reporting direct measurements of edge states in these systems \cite{geng2022observation,caceres2022experimental, zhang2025observation}.
-We further examine the robustness of the edge states captured by the invariant $\gamma$ under dilute disorder, highlighting its potential relevance for future experimental exploration.